kaicarlisle/raspirate/README.md

 - Run `docker compose up -d` (not `docker-compose`!)
 - Once you've connected to the SSID created, the web gui is available at http://10.3.141.1
 - 	PiHole is available at http://10.3.141.1:8080/admin
-- If there's 100%+ cpu utilisation, there's a bug with dhcpcd.
-Give it some restarts, that might help? (`sudo service dhcpcd restart`)
+- If there's 100%+ cpu utilisation, there's a bug with dhcpcd in the raspap container.

+Give it some restarts, that might help? (`docker exec -it raspap bash` then `sudo service dhcpcd restart`)